Steinway & Sons: Expansion

 In 1857, Steinway began to make a line of art case pianos, designed by artists.
 In 1903, the 100,000th Steinway grand piano was given as a gift to the White House; it was decorated by the artist Thomas Wilmer Dewing.
 The 100,000th Steinway grand piano was replaced in 1938 by the 300,000th, which remains in use in the White House.
 The piano is normally placed in the largest room of the White House, the East Room.

 Later, Steinway diversified into the manufacture of player pianos.
 Several systems such as the Welte-Mignon, Duo-Art, and Ampico were incorporated.
 During the 1920s, Steinway had been selling up to 6,000 pianos a year.
 In 1929, Steinway constructed one double-keyboard grand piano.
 It has 164 keys and 4 pedals.
 (In 2005, Steinway refurbished this instrument).

-During World War II, the Steinway factory in Queens received orders from the Allied Armies to build wooden gliders to convey troops behind enemy lines.
+During World War II, the Steinway factory in New York received orders from the Allied Armies to build wooden gliders to convey troops behind enemy lines.
 Steinway could make few normal pianos, but built 2,436 special models called the Victory Vertical or G.I.
 Piano.
 It was a small piano that four men could lift, painted olive drab, gray, or blue, designed to be carried aboard ships or dropped by parachute from an airplane to bring music to the soldiers.

 The factory in Hamburg, Germany, could sell very few pianos during World War II.
 No more than a hundred pianos per year left the factory.
 In the later years of the war, the company was ordered to give up all the prepared and dried wood their lumber yard held for war production.
 In an air raid over Hamburg, several Allied bombs hit the factory and nearly destroyed it.
 After the war, Steinway restored the Hamburg factory with help from the Marshall Plan.

 In the late 1960s, Steinway brought countersuit against Grotrian-Steinweg to stop them from using the name Steinweg on their pianos.
 Steinway won the case on appeal in 1975, forcing their competitor to use only the name Grotrian in the United States.
 The case set a precedent and established the concept of Initial Interest Confusion, in which consumers might be initially attracted to a similarly named but lesser-known brand because of the stronger brand's good reputation.